leeofthetrees/rwxrob-2022-boost/week.a.3/zet 2/README.md

 ### NAT VS Bridged connection
 * Data goes out and it is recognized inormation is added and sent back.
 * Nat remembers the information so it can be sent back to you
-* Nat can happen on wifi or within a host conputer
+* Nat can happen on wifi or within a host